 Participation by Electronic Device.
 Members of the Board or any committee of the Board may participate in a meeting of a committee by means of a conference telephone or similar communication device by which all persons participating in the meeting can hear each other at the same time.
 Such participation will constitute attendance in person at the meeting.

 Action without a Meeting.
 Any action required or permitted to be taken at a meeting of any Committee may be taken without a meeting if a consent in writing, setting forth the action so taken or to be taken is signed by all of the Trustees entitled to vote upon such action at the meeting.
 Such consent, which may be signed in counterparts, will have the same force and effect as a unanimous vote of the Committee.
-For the purposes of this by-law provision, a consent in writing includes consent set forth in electronic communication that may be verified as having been sent by the consenting Trustee.
+For the purposes of this bylaw provision, a consent in writing includes consent set forth in electronic communication that may be verified as having been sent by the consenting Trustee.

-Article VIII Fiscal Year and Check Signing
+Article VII Fiscal Year and Check Signing